A Look at Maternal Health Legislation in the 118th Congress

 By: Tanesha Mondestin and Kay Johnson

-Maternal health continues to be a priority in Congress.
+Maternal health continues to be a priority for many Members of Congress.
 We previously scanned maternal health legislation that Members of Congress may consider in the 2022 “Lame Duck” session.
-We revisited this topic this election year, to consider proposal of the 118th Congress as their chance to pass any proposed bills otherwise are set to expire on December 31, 2024.
+We revisited this topic this election year to consider proposals pending in the 118th Congress as their chance of passage are set to expire on December 31, 2024.
 While many legislative proposals designed to improve maternal and infant health were introduced in this Congress, none have yet been enacted to date.

 The maternal health crisis has drawn lawmaker attention in recent years, especially the impact on Black and Indigenous mothers, who experience maternal mortality rates much higher than other racial/ethnic groups.
 We also know the broader category of pregnancy-related deaths are largely preventable.
 So, let’s take a look at the pending bills to address maternal and infant health that Congress may revisit after the November election during the Lame Duck session before the new Members of Congress are sworn in.